The Downhill Tubing Adventure In North Carolina That’s Unlike Any Other

 Does North Carolina have any lazy rivers?

-If you prefer a lazy tubing experience over the fast-paced thrills of Scaly Mountain Outdoor Center’s turf tubing, there are lots of lazy rivers in North Carolina where you can kick your feet up and relax!
+If you prefer a lazy tubing experience over the fast-paced thrills of Highlands Outpost’s turf tubing, there are lots of lazy rivers in North Carolina where you can kick your feet up and relax!
 Wilderness Cove Tubing and Camping is one such place; this 2-3 hour journey downriver is the quintessential North Carolina tubing experience, and you can even extend your visit by staying overnight at one of the park’s cabins or campsites!
 Here are six other natural lazy rivers in North Carolina where you can relax and float away the day.

 What do people do for outdoor recreation in North Carolina?